Frequently Asked Questions

 How many classes should I take?

 We always advise students to start with just one class in their first session.
 Adjusting to the style and pace of online learning, navigating our learning management system, and getting in the groove of college classes are all reasons to follow that advice!
 Students who start in more than once class have proven to be far less likely to succeed in those classes.
-Once you’ve completed that first class, you are welcome to decide how much you can handle at one time (1-3 classes is normal), up to 18 credits.
+Once you’ve completed that first class, you are welcome to decide how much you can handle at one time (1–3 classes is normal), up to 18 credits per semester.

-Since our classes have the same amount of content in half the time as a campus-based class, you should only be enrolled in about half as many classes at one time as you plan to complete in a semester.
+Since 8-week classes have the same amount of content in half the time as a campus-based class, you should only be enrolled in about half as many classes at one time as you plan to complete in a semester.

 How do I pay my bill?